 Best of Wine & Spirits in Hong Kong & Macau

 About 20 years ago I was in Hong Kong (population almost 7 million) during a 6-week journey in Asia.
 I recently returned to Hong Kong (15 hour flight and a 12 hour time difference) and added Macau to my trip.
-The good news for US citizens is that you do not need a visa to visit either place, which is not true in the rest of China.
+The good news for US citizens is that they do not need a visa to visit either place, which is not true in the rest of China.

 The island of Hong Kong